StableHand: Quality-Aware Flow Matching for World-Space Dual-Hand Motion Estimation from Egocentric Video

 Abstract

-Recovering world-space 4D motion of two interacting hands from egocentric video is a fundamental capability for supervising robot policy learning, where wrist trajectories track the end-effector and finger articulations specify the grasp pose.
-Two major challenges arise in this setting: hands frequently leave the camera view for extended periods due to head motion, and persistent hand–object interactions cause severe occlusions of one or both hands.
+Recovering world space 4D motion of two interacting hands from egocentric video is a fundamental capability for supervising robot policy learning, where wrist trajectories track the end-effector and finger articulations specify the grasp pose.
+Two major challenges arise in this setting: hands frequently leave the camera view for extended periods due to head motion, and persistent hand-object interactions cause severe occlusions of one or both hands.
 Existing methods uniformly condition on noisy hand motion observations without accounting for their per-frame reliability, leading to substantial performance degradation.

-Our key insight is that accurate world-space hand motion estimation is tightly coupled with the quality of per-frame hand observations.
-To this end, we decompose the quality of hand observations extracted from an off-the-shelf hand pose estimator into four channels: wrist global translation and finger articulations for both hands.
+Our key insight is that accurate world space hand motion estimation is tightly coupled with the quality of per-frame hand observations.
+To this end, we decompose the quality of hand motion observations extracted from an off-the-shelf hand pose estimator into four channels: wrist global translation and finger articulations for both hands.
 We propose StableHand, a quality-aware flow-matching framework conditioned on these four-channel quality signals, which are predicted by a learned quality network.
 We naturally incorporate the quality signals into the flow-matching process through a per-channel forward schedule, a quality-adjusted velocity target, AdaLN modulation of the DiT denoiser, and a quality-aware ODE initialization.
 This unified generative process preserves high-quality observations while reconstructing unreliable ones using a learned bimanual motion prior.

 Experiments on HOT3D and ARCTIC, two egocentric benchmarks featuring long missing-hand spans and persistent hand-object occlusions, show that StableHand achieves state-of-the-art performance across all reported metrics, reducing W-MPJPE by 20–25% compared to the strongest baseline, with the largest gains on heavily occluded ARCTIC sequences.